Forecasting and Backtesting Gradient Allocations of Expected Shortfall

 \subsection{Setting and model description}

-We consider a portfolio consisting of the following $d=3$ stock prices with equal weights: Amazon (AMZN), Alphabet Class A (GOOGL), and Telsa (TSLA).
+We consider a portfolio consisting of the following $d=3$ stock prices with equal investment weights (which should not be confused with the ratios of ESCs to the total ES modeled in Section~\ref{sec:proposed:model}): Amazon (AMZN), Alphabet Class A (GOOGL), and Telsa (TSLA).
 From 2010-06-30 to 2023-05-30, each series consists of $n+T=3249$ negative daily log returns multiplied by $100$.
-We conduct a rolling window analysis with window size $n = 2249$ and forecast day-ahead ES contributions for the last $T=1000$ observations.
-Namely, for $t=n+1,\dots,n+T$, we forecast total VaR, total ES, and ES contributions of $\bX_t|\mathcal G_{t-1}$ based on the past $n$ observations $\{\bX_{s}\}_{s\in \{t-n,\dots,t-1\}}$.
+We conduct a rolling window analysis with window size $n = 2249$ and forecast day-ahead ESCs for the last $T=1000$ observations.
+Namely, for $t=n+1,\dots,n+T$, we forecast total VaR, total ES, and ESCs of $\bX_t|\mathcal G_{t-1}$ based on the past $n$ observations $\{\bX_{s}\}_{s\in \{t-n,\dots,t-1\}}$.
 Following the \emph{Fundamental Review of the Trading Book (FRTB)}, we focus on the confidence levels $\alpha =0.975$~\citep{bcbs2013consultative}.

-In this analysis we compare $6$ models including the proposed one in Section~\ref{sec:proposed:model}.
+In this analysis we compare six models including the proposed one in Section~\ref{sec:proposed:model}.
 We briefly introduce these models here and defer a detailed description to Section~\ref{sec:detailed:description}.
 As a simple benckmark, our first model is the \emph{historical simulation (HS)} model, where at each time $t$ we estimate the risk functional $\utwi{\varrho}_t=(ESC_{1,t},\dots,ESC_{d,t},VaR_t,ES_t)$ nonparametrically based on the past $n$ observations.
 Second, we consider what we call the \emph{bottom-up GARCH (GARCH.BU)} model, where estimates of the risk functionals are induced from a copula-GARCH model~\citep{jondeau2006copula,huang2009estimating} among $\{\bX_t\}$.
-To compare the bottom-up and top-down approaches, we also consider the \emph{top-down GARCH (GARCH.TD}) model, where we fit $d$ number of bivariate copula-GARCH models on $\{(X_{j,t},S_t)\}$, $j=1,\dots,d$.
+We also consider the \emph{top-down GARCH (GARCH.TD}) model, where we fit $d$ number of bivariate copula-GARCH models on $\{(X_{j,t},S_t)\}$, $j=1,\dots,d$.
 Since the above three models do not take the hysteresis effect and time-varying correlations into account, our fourth model is the bivariate \emph{hysteretic autoregressive model with GARCH error and dynamic conditional correlations }~\citep[\emph{HAR.GARCH},~][]{chen2019quantile}, fitted to $\{(X_{j,t},S_t)\}$, $j=1,\dots,d$, in the top-down approach.
-Following~\eqref{eq:full:allocation}, total ES is estimated as the sum of estimated ES contributions.
+Following~\eqref{eq:full:allocation}, total ES is estimated as the sum of estimated ESCs in this model.